Contents

 Standard Lens Cap Size

-55mm filter threads are the most common, but honestly the filter sizes are inconsistent.
-Earlier Minolta lenses mostly feature 49mm filter threads.
+55mm filter threads are the most common for Sony Alpha camera lenses, but filter sizes are inconsistent.
+Earlier Minolta A-mount lenses mostly feature 49mm filter threads.

-You can also find a good number of lenses that have filter threads larger than 55mm.
+You can also find lenses that have filter threads larger than 55mm.
 It’s not uncommon to see 77mm ro 72mm.
-It would have been nice if Sony made use of only 2 or 3 different filter sizes.
+It would have been nice if Sony stuck to only 2 or 3 different filter sizes.